 Bill was born and raised in Unalaska.
 He attended college in Everette, Washington before returning to Alaska.
-He took his family to Olympia, Washington for a few years, so that his children could experience life on the “outside”.
+He took his family to Olympia, Washington for a few years so his children could experience life on the “outside”.
 Upon returning to Unalaska, he worked for the city for two years before starting his own rock and gravel business.
-Bill owns and operates Bering Shai Rock and Gravel on his property in front of the waterfront in Captain’s Bay.
-It’s a family business, in which he is aided by his wife, Diane, and their two sons, Steven and Blaine.
+Bill owns and operates Bering Shai Rock and Gravel on his property in front of the waterfront in Captain’s Bay, aided by his wife, Diane, and their two sons, Steven and Blaine.

 Pete graduated from the University of Colorado with a BA in history and English literature.
 He served as a captain in the United States Army, is a Vietnam veteran and has been awarded the bronze star.
 He is the former senior vice president and regional administrator for Southeast Alaska with National Bank of Alaska/Wells Fargo.
 He spent 30 years with NBA/Wells Fargo prior to his retirement.